comp-dev-cms-ita/compose-htc-wn/README.md

 # Here the condor logs will be stored
 mkdir ./logs
 sudo chown 64:64 -R ./logs
-# Here the cvmfs repos will be mounted
+# Here the cvmfs repos will be mounted and cached
-mkdir ./cvmfs
+mkdir -p ./cvmfs/cache

+# CVMFS cache limit to 4GB (adapt it to your space availability)
+echo "CVMFS_QUOTA_LIMIT=4000" >> ./default-local/images.dodas.infn.it.conf

 # Put in this file the shared secret to authenticate with the remote schedd
 echo -n "HTC SHARED SECRET HERE" > ./shared-secret/pool_password